-In addition to having a well thought out contingency plan and adequate insurance, the IBHS offers the following tips on how to mitigate the damage and reduce the impact of disaster-related downtime.
+In addition to having a well-thought-out business continuity plan and adequate insurance, there are ways to mitigate the damage and reduce disaster-related downtime.

 Assess the Damage

-If neither of these options is available or suitable, you may want to consider contacting a disaster recovery company.
-These companies can provide temporary trailers equipped with basic business equipment to keep you up and running until you can return to your permanent facilities.
+Or, you might consider contacting a disaster recovery company.
+These companies can provide temporary trailers equipped with basic business equipment to keep you running until you can return to your permanent facilities.

 File Insurance Claims as Soon as Possible

-It’s critically important that you maintain communication with your employees, customers and suppliers.
-Make sure that you have current records including alternative contact numbers.
-It’s also a good idea to keep a database of alternative suppliers in the event your primary suppliers are unable to serve you.
-If your business is going to be out of commission for a prolonged period, or operating out of temporary facilities, make sure you alert your suppliers to either hold or reroute their shipments.
+- Keep a database of alternate suppliers in the event your primary suppliers can’t serve you.
+If your business will be out of commission or operating from temp facilities for a prolonged period, alert suppliers to either hold or reroute shipments.

 As the saying goes, “an ounce of prevention is worth a pound of cure.”
-Advance disaster preparedness planning can make recovering from a disaster less stressful and less costly for your business.
+Being disaster-ready can make recovering from a disaster less stressful and less costly for your business.